-Suggestions from the Safety Committee comprising representatives from the workforceand management are implemented promptly to resolve issues impacting Plant safety andemployee health.
-Routine self-audits and third party safety audits are conducted to verifycompliance with the regulatory and internal safety requirements.
+Suggestions from the Safety Committee comprising representatives from the workforceand Management are implemented promptly to resolve issues impacting Plant safety andemployee health.
+Regular self-audits and third-party safety follow up actions audits areconducted to verify compliance with the regulatory and internal safety requirements.
 ThePlant has a record of completion of seven years without lost time injury During the yearthe site has upgraded the fire pumps and fire hydrant system making provision forsprinklers to provide site with advanced fire protection.
 The sprinkler system will befully operational in 2019.

 Training programs are conducted at the Plant on health and safety issues to buildtechnical capabilities.
-Employees are also encouraged to attend external training programson various topics such as regulatory requirements ergonomics machine guarding hot worksafety road safety industrial hygiene industrial safety and so on.
-A cross-functionalteams for emergency response and firefighting is in place.
-Mock drills for fire-fightingand rescue operations are conducted in association with localfire brigade to keep thestaff in a state of preparedness for any emergencies.
-TheCompany has a detailed BusinessContinuity Plan in place.
+Employees are also encouraged to attend external training programson various topics such as regulatory requirements ergonomics machine guarding hot worksafety road safety industrial hygiene industrial safety the financial year ended and soon.
+A cross-functional teams for emergency response and firefighting is in place.
+Mockdrills for fire-fighting and rescue operations are conducted in association with localfire brigade to keep the staff in a state of preparedness for any emergencies.
+TheCompany has a detailed Business Continuity Plan in place.
 We are continuouslyimproving on the Behavior Based Safety (BBS) program and visible improvement in safetyculture is observed.
-Stop for Safety initiativewas initiated this year to support the BBS program.
-The Plant had no reportable or losstime incident during last 5 years.
+Stop for Safety initiative is being practiced to support the BBSprogram.

-The Company has a state-of-the-art effluent treatment plant at Goa with parameters oftreated effluents well below the limit set by the local State Pollution Control Board.
-OurGoa plant is a"ZERO" discharge plant.
+The Company has a state-of-the-art effluent treatment parameters of treated effluentswell below the limit set by the local State Pollution Control Board.
+Our Goa Plant is a"ZERO" discharge plant.

 Furthermore gas emissions from the boiler and generator stacks as well as the ambientair quality are monitored regularly by us and they are well below the limits set by theState Pollution Control Board.
 There is also a vermi-composting unit in place to convertcanteen waste into organic manure which is used in the lawns and on the plantation insidethe factory premises.
 The site retains its Zero Waste to landfill certification in thewaste disposal.
 In 2018 62% of the waste was sent for recycling 36% for co-processingand 2% for composting.
 The site continued sending hazardous waste for Co-processing.
 Withthis change we have ensured that the energy from the waste is recovered thuscontributing to the reduction of CO2 emission and global warming.
 36% of site waste wasincinerated with energy recovery.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The particulars as required under the provisions of Section 134(3) (m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 in respect ofConservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo etc.are annexed as "Annexure IV" and forms part of this Report.
+The particulars as required under the provisions of Section 134(3) (m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 in respect ofConservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo etc.are annexed as "Annexure III" and forms part of this Report.

-Extract of Annual Return asprovided under sub-section (3) of Section 92 of the Companies Act 2013 and Rules framed thereunder is annexed as "Annexure V" andforms part of this Report.
+The Annual Return of the Company has been placed on the website of the Companyat https://www.abbott.co.in/investor-relations/financials.html Extract of Annual Return asprovided under sub-section (3) of Section 92 of the Companies Act 2013 and Rules framedthereunder is annexed as "Annexure IV" and forms part of this Report.

 DISCLOSURE UNDER SECTION 197(12) OF THE COMPANIES ACT 2013 AND OTHER DISCLOSURES ASPER RULE 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES2014

-Disclosures required in accordance with the provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed as "Annexure VI" and forms part ofthis Report.
+Disclosures required in accordance with the provisions of plant with Section 197(12) ofthe Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed as "Annexure V" andforms part of this Report.

 Statement containing Particulars of Employees pursuant to Section 197(12) of theCompanies Act 2013 read with Rule 5(2) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 forms part of this Report.
 However as per theprovisions of Sections 134 and 136 of the Companies Act 2013 the Report and FinancialStatements are being sent to the Members and others entitled thereto excluding theStatement containing Particulars of Employees which is available for inspection by theMembers at the Registered Office of the Company during business hours on all working days(except Saturdays) up to the date of ensuing Annual General Meeting.
 Any Memberinterested in obtaining a copy of such Statement may write to the Company Secretary at theRegistered Office of the Company.